TreyWW/MyFinances/docs/getting-started/installation.md

 ### Problem Solving Errors
 If you are having trouble with the installation process, we have some possible fixes.
 Check out our [debugging](../../debugging/python/poetry/) section.

+### Required packages to run the RSS feed(can be added to pyproject.toml if approved)
+pip install celery daphne feedparser channels_redis